sormuras/download-jdk/README.md

 # Download "latest-and-greatest" JDK action

-Download JDK from https://jdk.java.net, including early-access versions.
+Download a JDK from https://jdk.java.net, including Early-Access builds.

+Use the downloaded JDK file and its version as inputs for [actions/setup-java@v1](https://github.com/actions/setup-java).

 ## Inputs

 ### `feature`

-**Required** The feature number of the JDK to be downloaded.
+**Required** The feature number or the project name of the JDK to be downloaded.
 Defaults to `15` for the time being -- will default to the highest GA feature number available, soon.

+Possible values include:
+- `16`
+- **`15`**
+- `14`
+- `Loom`
+- `Panama`
+- `Valhalla`

+[Archived versions](https://jdk.java.net/archive) are supported, too, in order to help developers debug issues in older systems.
+They are not updated with the latest security patches and are not recommended for use in production.

 ## Outputs